 The variation of the conditions of the permit and the date[s] on which they are to take effect are specified in [Schedule 1] to this notice.
-[A consolidated permit as varied by this notice fand by variation notices ref is set out in Schedule 21.1
+[A consolidated permit as varied by this notice [and by variation notices ref

-You are hereby required to pay by no later than the sum of £ - the fee prescribed in respect of a variation notice in the relevant charging scheme made underregulation 65 of the 2010 Regulations [and/or section 41 of the Environment Act 1995 for LA-IPPC only where there are separate charges in relation to water discharges (3)].
+[You are hereby required to pay by no later than

+- the fee prescribed in respect of a variation notice in the relevant charging scheme made underregulation 65 of the 2010 Regulations [and/or section 41 of the Environment Act 1995 for LA-IPPConly where there are separate charges in relation to water discharges (3)].